hassox/absinthe_proto/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/absinthe_proto](https://hexdocs.pm/absinthe_proto).

+"First, make it correct.
+Then, make it beautiful.
+Then, if you need to, make it performant.
+Chances are once you've made it beautiful you'll find it sufficiently performant" - Joe Armstrong

+[ ] Make it correct
+[ ] Make it beautiful
+[ ] Decide if it's not performant enough

+### Specifics

 [x] Basic messages
 [x] Repeated messages
 [x] Enums